GoogleCloudPlatform/terraform-dynamic-javascript-webapp/infra/examples/simple_example/README.md

 # Simple Example

-This example illustrates how to use the `dynamic-python-webapp` module.
+This example illustrates how to use the `dynamic-javascript-webapp` module.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs